rachelesmee/website/agm/agm2020minutes.md

 Steven would like to step down as a Trustee, and was thanked for his enormous contribution to OSGeo:UK over the years.
 Tom Chadwin volunteered to take his place, and this as unanimously agreed.

 ### AoB
 It was proposed that we should sponsor QGIS to the tune of 500 euros.
 This was agreed in principle, but we should also research other projects with funding requirements.
-Tom will do this and share the results - Nick suggested something ecosystem, and Tom Armitage suggested asking for suggestions on the mailing list, along with a social media push.
+Tom C will do this and share the results - Nick suggested something ecosystem, and Tom Armitage suggested asking for proposals on the mailing list, along with a social media push.

 Jo noted that the training calendar should be kept up to date via GitHub.